A guide to new alternative provision free school revenue funding: 2024 to 2025

 - PE and sport premium

-ESFA usually calculate and pay the funding for each free school.
+The Education and Skills Funding Agency (ESFA) usually calculate and pay the funding for each free school.
 ESFA pays schools their funding monthly in equal instalments.
 This is usually on the first working day of the month.
-On your first month of opening, ESFA will pay you on the sixth working day of the month.
+The only exception will be in your first month of opening, when ESFA will pay you on the sixth working day of the month.

 AP free schools are established in response to demand by local authorities or local schools.
 Local authorities are responsible for ensuring that adequate AP is available for pupils in their area who are not at a mainstream or special school.